evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 # Code example

-You can refer to an example How-to-notebook showing how to use `agg_data` parameter:
+You can refer to an example How-to-notebook on using `agg_data` parameter:

 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/how_to_use_agg_data_param.ipynb" %}